-Many people think that all an addict has to do to get clean is to stop using.
+Many people think that all a person with an addiction has to do is stop using.
 They can get angry and frustrated when their loved one continues to use, even when it causes such negative consequences.
-The reality is that is simply isn’t that easy.
-If they could so easily stop using, who in their right mind would miss the birth of their child because they are out using drugs, put themselves into significant debt or blow-off their already frustrated partner on a date because they want to get high?

 First, you will need to accept the fact that your loved one may not be able to stop on their own.
-When you have accepted this, you can begin the process of helping them get into treatment.
-Research shows that active participation in rehabilitation treatments is an essential factor in creating positive, lasting results and can help even the most heavily addicted users.
-Whether it be counselling, out-patients programs or residential programs, there is help available when your loved one is ready to accept it.
+When you have accepted this, you can begin helping them get into treatment.
+Research shows that active participation in rehabilitation treatments is essential in creating positive, lasting results and can help even the most heavily addicted users.
+Whether it be counselling, out-patients programs or residential programs, help is available when your loved one is ready to accept it.

 If you or a loved one are struggling with addiction, let Seahaven guide you to a place of safety and recovery.
 Our rehab retreat is a sanctuary from the turmoil of living with alcohol or other drug addiction.

 Get in touch today to start your journey to recovery.